IchNukeDichWeg/Discord.py-Nuker/README.md

 * DM Spam

-Scroll down to see what each command does
+Scroll down to see what each command does and how to Create and Invite a Bot if you didnt already know

 ---